 - Conflict: The novel shows both external and internal conflicts.
 The external conflict is going on between the circumstances and Wang Lung, while the internal conflict is going on in his mind about his situation and the situation of his relatives when they come to borrow money from him.

 - Characters: The novel, The Good Earth, shows both static as well as dynamic characters.
 The young man, Wang Lung, is a dynamic character as he shows a considerable transformation in his behavior and conduct by the end of the novel.
-However, all other characters are static as they do not show or witness any transformation such O-lan, His father, the Poor Fool and his uncle.
+However, all other characters are static as they do not show or witness any transformation such as O-lan, his father, the Poor Fool, and his uncle.

 - Climax: The climax in the novel occurs when Wang Lung comes back to his village having a lot of wealth.

-- Imagery: The Good Earth shows the use of imagery such as,
+- Imagery: The use of imagery is given in the following sentences,

 ii.
 Beneath their feet the mud was thick and speared through with needles of ice and the little boys could make no headway and O-lan was laden with the girl and desperate under the weight of her own body.
 Wang Lung staggered through with